aaron777collins/MinecraftDatapackLanguage/MDL_AI_SPEC_SHEET.md

 - **First upgrade** often fails, second one works
 - **Version numbers** increment automatically with patch releases
 - **Remove all old features you come across** We want to remove old features in the docs, examples, tests, etc. For example: we stopped supporting try catch and switch statements.
+- **Fix core features and test them** We want core features like mdl new <name> to work.
+Test them to make sure it works.
+- **Check mdl version when doubting** use mdl --version to check the version we have locally.
+Upload our changes, release, wait, upgrade mdl then test.

 ## Quality Assurance